RedisLabs/redislabs-docs/content/modules/redis-stack.md

 Each module is available to the database; combine them to meet your needs.

-(At this time, RedisGraph cannot be combined with other modules in multi-sharded databases.)
+(At this time, RedisGraph cannot be combined with other modules in sharded databases.)

 To learn more, see: